Does The New York Times Offer a Senior Discount? How to Pay Less in 2026

 2. Military and veteran benefits

-Veterans, active military, National Guard, and Reserve members get 50% off their first year of All Access.
+Veterans, active military, National Guard, and Reserve members can get a discounted first year of All Access.
 You'll need a WeSalute+ Card and must follow their Terms of Service.

 3. Choose home delivery bundles